 - 2 large eggs

-- 1oz bottle of red food colouring, or a small amount of gel colour; I used a Sugarflair gel and only needed a small amount.
+- 1 oz red food colouring, or a small amount of gel color; I used a Sugarflair gel and only needed a small amount.

 - Heart shaped sprinkles and Oreo crumbs to decorate, optional